joshbruce/fourth-earth-raw/public/digital-assisted/content.md

 The official Fourth Earth Dice Tower, for rolling dice, is available at tower.4th.earth.
 Official Fourth Earth RAW calculators are available in portable formats.

+### Criticality addition

+Implementation:

+1. See Fourth Earth SA, “Criticality addition” section.
+2. Only applies to combat interactions; includes opposing characters.

 ### Complications and partials addition

-Complications and partials tend to be more action- and narrative-specific.
-While the rolling of a criticality or complications die is a relatively simple thing digitally, proper game response isn’t always; therefore, this addition should be removed from most video game versions.
+Guidelines (video game):

+1. Should be removed as complications and partials do not lend themselves as easily to automated game responses.

 ### Re-roll addition

-Re-rolling mechanics are relatively simple to implement with enhanced tabletop.
-Video game implementations that don’t hinder flow may be difficult to come up with, especially when using real-time (not strict turn-based) interactions.
+Guidelines (video game):

+1. For real-time video games, this addition should be removed as there may be no pause between turns.

 ### Scale addition